UDT-ITF/website/source/presentation/index.md

 This document is intended for developers building applications that share textual resources for display, computational analysis or any other purpose.
-The background use-cases for developing the API are drawn from cultural heritage and research organisations but the use of the API is not restricted to these domains.
+The background use-cases for developing the API are drawn from cultural heritage and research organizations but the use of the API is not restricted to these domains.

 ### 1.2 Terminology

+This specification uses the following terms:

+* __embedded__: When a resource (A) is embedded within an embedding resource (B), the complete JSON representation of resource A is present within the JSON representation of resource B, and dereferencing the URI of resource A will not result in additional information.
+Example: Textframe A is embedded in Manifest B.
+* __referenced__: When a resource (A) is referenced from a referencing resource (B), an incomplete JSON representation of resource A is present within the JSON representation of resource B, and dereferencing the URI of resource A will result in additional information.
+Example:  Manifest A is referenced from Collection B.
+* __HTTP(S)__: The HTTP or HTTPS URI scheme and internet protocol.

+The terms _array_, _JSON object_, _number_, _string_, and _boolean_ in this document are to be interpreted as defined by the [Javascript Object Notation (JSON)](https://datatracker.ietf.org/doc/html/rfc8259) specification.

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ##  2. Resource Type Overview

 ITF’s objectives require a model in which one can characterize the compound object (via the _Manifest_ resource) and the individual views of the object (_TextFrame_ resources).
-A compound object may also have sections; for example, a book may have chapters of several pages, or a play might be divided into acts and scenes (_Range_ resources) and there may be groups of such objects (_Collection_ resources).
+A compound object may also have sections; for example, a book may have chapters of several pages, or a play might be divided into acts and scenes.
+There may be groups of such objects (_Collection_ resources).
 These resource types, along with their properties, make up the ITF Presentation API.

 This section provides an overview of the resource types (or classes) that are used in the specification.
-They are each presented in more detail in [Section 5][prezi30-resource-structure].
+They are each presented in more detail in [Section 5](#5-resource-structure).

 ### 2.1.
 Defined Types

 This specification defines the following resource types:

 ##### Collection
-{: #overview-collection}

 An ordered list of Manifests, and/or further Collections.
 Collections allow Manifests and child Collections to be grouped in a hierarchical structure for presentation, which can be for generating navigation, showing dynamic results from a search, or providing fixed sets of related resources for any other purpose.

 ##### Manifest
-{: #overview-manifest}

 A description of the structure and properties of the compound object.
 It carries information needed for the client to present the content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
 Each Manifest usually describes how to present a single ‘text’.
 While this text may, of course, represent an entire document, such as a book, manuscript, or any portion thereof.

 ##### TextFrame
-{: #overview-textframe}

 A virtual container that represents a particular view of the object and has content resources associated with it or with parts of it.
-The TextFrame provides a frame of reference for the layout of the content, both spatially and temporally.
+The TextFrame provides a frame of reference for the layout of the content.
 The name of a TextFrame is derived from classic letterpress typesetting where individual letter blocks are arranged within a frame before being inked and pressed on physical sheets.
 The TextFrame functions analogously to IIIF’s Canvas, providing the container onto which other content is placed.

-##### Range
-{: #overview-range}

-An ordered list of TextFrames, and/or further Ranges.
-Ranges allow TextFrames to be grouped together in some way.
-It could be for content-based reasons, such as might be described in a table of contents or the set of scenes in a play.
-Or, it could be for reasons due to the physical features of the original item, such as page gatherings in a manuscript or printed book.
-Obviously, texts can be grouped together for any number of reasons that have nothing to due with the physicality of the object.

 ### 2.2.
 Additional Types

-This specification makes use of types defined in the [Web Annotation Data Model][org-w3c-webanno] specification, in particular the following:
+This specification makes use of types defined in the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) specification, in particular the following:

 ##### Annotation Page
-{: #overview-annotationpage}

 An ordered list of Annotations that is typically associated with a TextFrames but may be referenced from other types of resource.
 Annotation Pages collect and order lists of Annotations that provide commentary about a resource or content that is part of a TextFrames.

 ##### Annotation
-{: #overview-annotation}

 Annotations associate content resources with TextFrames.
 The same mechanism is used for all types of content, such as comments, tags, textual notes/enrichments, other textual resources, images, audios or video.
 This provides a single, unified method for aligning information, and provides a standards-based framework for distinguishing parts of resources and parts of TextFrames.
 As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.
 Annotation-related functionality may also rely on further classes such as SpecificResource, Choice or Selectors.

 ##### Content
-{: #overview-content}

 Web resources such as text, images, audio or video that are associated with a TextFrames via an Annotation, or provide a representation of any resource.

 ##### Annotation Collection
-{: #overview-annotationcollection}

 An ordered list of Annotation Pages.
 Annotation Collections allow higher level groupings of Annotations to be recorded.
 For example, all the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French, or the director's commentary on a film can be separated from the script.